arthur-mountain/java-todo-list/README.md

-# java-todo-list
+# Java To-Do List

-My first to-do list with Java implementation, using the built-in HTTP server from the `com.sun.net.httpserver` package.
+My first Java implementation with todo list.

+Using the built-in HTTP server from the `com.sun.net.httpserver` package, we will implement CRUD operations.

-Before we start with Spring Boot, we need to understand the basics of how the HTTP server works in java.
+Before we start with Spring Framework, we need to understand the basics of how the HTTP server works in Java.

-The application allows users to manage their to-do items through a RESTful API, supporting operations such as creating, reading, updating, and deleting to-do items.
+It supports operations such as **creating**, **reading**, **updating**, and **deleting** to-do items using a RESTful API.

+## TODOs

+- [x] CLI interactive to-do list using a variable-based, temporary in-memory storage.

+- [x] HTTP server using a variable-based, temporary in-memory to-do list.

 ## Features